TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup-manual-link.md

 ## Step 6 (optional): Give your printer a shiny name! {#step-6-optional-give-your-printer-a-shiny-name}

 Optionally, you can now give your printer a name.
 If you skip this step, your printer will have the default name "*My Awesome Cloud Printer*".

-## What's next? {#whats-next}

-### Check out your printer feed! {#check-out-your-printer-feed}

-Press "Go Check Out Printer Feed!" to see everything you care about your printer: the webcam feed, heater temperature, time remaining on the print job, and more!
-Remember, you can see your printer feed anywhere you go, as long as you have an internet connection on your phone!

-### Test the magical failure detection! {#test-the-magical-failure-detection}

-The Detective sounds too magical to be true?
-[See The Detective in action for yourself](/docs/user-guides/how-to-test-failure-detection).

-### Change printer settings. {#change-printer-settings}

-The default settings for your printer in The Spaghetti Detective are the ones that most users find the most reasonable.
-But feel free to tweak them to your liking:

-- [Change notification settings](/docs/user-guides/notification-settings) (mobile app only).
-By default you receive push notifications when The Detective finds something fishy, and for the status of whatever your printer is printing.
-But you can choose to receive a lot more.
-- [Change printer settings](/docs/user-guides/detection-print-job-settings), such as if The Detective should pause your printer when a failure is detected.